Seyahatnâme

+The Seyahatnâme (سياحتنامه) is a travelogue written by the Ottoman Turkish traveller Evliya Çelebi (1611–1682).
+It describes his journeys across much of the Ottoman Empire and neighboring regions.

+It is a major work of Ottoman travel literature and an important example of travel writing from the Muslim world.
+The title later became the standard Turkish term for a travelogue, while other literary traditions of the Muslim world use different terms for this genre.

+Author

 The author's personal name is Derviş Mehmed Zilli, and “Evliya” is his pen name, which he adopted in honor of his teacher, Evliya Mehmed Efendi.
 Evliya Çelebi's father was the chief jeweller to the courts, and thanks to the talent of his father Evliya was allowed to enjoy the favor of the court.
 Because of his gift in reciting the Quran, Evliya was presented to Sultan Murad IV and admitted to the palace, where he received extensive training in calligraphy, music, Arabic grammar, and tajwid.
 Shortly before Murad IV's expedition to Baghdad in 1638, Evliya was appointed a sipahi of the Porte.
-Despite his diverse talents and the opportunity to climb the social ladder, Evliya had a keen interest in geography and invested his wealth into life goal of traveling.
+Despite his diverse talents and the opportunity to climb socially, Evliya had a keen interest in geography and invested his wealth into his life goal of traveling.
 He set out on a journey to assemble a complete description of the Ottoman Empire and its neighbors and to provide a complete record of his travels as a first-person narrative.